Airy59/ERA-Ontology-3.1.0/README.md

 # ERA Ontology version 3.1.0
 This is a draft update of the RINF extension of the ERA Ontology.
-It defines the entities and thier relationships within the domain of railway infrastructure.
+It defines the entities and their relationships within the domain of railway infrastructure.
 It includes concepts such as railway lines, operational points, tracks, signals, junctions, and other various components of the railway network.

 The previous version of the ERA ontology is [here](https://data-interop.era.europa.eu/era-vocabulary/).